peitseyang/medical_image_process/README.md

 ### Linear conversion

-The following two properties specify a linear conversion
+1. The following two properties specify a linear conversion

+2. Each pair represent a brightness parameter to it's dicom file

 ```
 (0028, 1050) Window Center                       DS: ['8408', '8443', '8408', '8497', '8443']